neo-project/docs/docs/en-us/sc/deploy/deploy-invoke.md

 Smart contracts are deployed by invoking API through an Invocation transaction (The Publish transaction for deployment of the old version system has been deprecated).
 We recommend you use NEO-GUI to deploy smart contracts.

 Deploying and invoking smart contracts will cost fees.
-For more information, refer to [System Fees](systemfees.md).
+For more information, refer to [Fees](../fees.md).

 ## Before you start
 Make sure you have done the following:

 - Confirmed that your contract should be deployed.
 - Compiled an .avm contract file.
 - Installed NEO-GUI and completed block synchronization.
-For more information, refer to [NEO-GUI](../node/gui/install.md).
+For more information, refer to [NEO-GUI](../../node/gui/install.md).

 ## Deploying the smart contract